 ii. be secure, free of viruses or other harmful code, uninterrupted or error free.

 10.3 You agree and represent that you are acquiring the Service, and accepting these Terms, for the purpose of trade.
 The parties agree that:

-a. to the maximum extent permissible by law, the Consumer Guarantees Act 1993 and any other applicable consumer protection legislation does not apply to the supply of the Service or these Terms; and
+a. to the maximum extent permissible by law, applicable consumer protection legislation does not apply to the supply of the Service or these Terms; and

 b. it is fair and reasonable that the parties are bound by this clause 10.3.

 10.4 Where legislation or rule of law implies into these Terms a condition or warranty that cannot be excluded or modified by contract, the condition or warranty is deemed to be included in these Terms.
 However, our liability for any breach of that condition or warranty is limited, at our option, to: